arackaf/micro-graphql-react/readme.md

 ---

-**NOTE** These docs are still a work in progress.
-I'm only putting them on Master because the old ones were terribly out-dated and inaccurate, given how much the project has changed since it was originally released.

 The current version is 0.4.0-betaXX, but the beta is only because of the React Suspense stuff which itself is still in beta.
 The non-Suspense code in the latest version should be considered stable and safe.

 ---